DonaldBough/tunes-viewer/README.md

 ## Vision
 A pirate radio exclusive to $TUNE nft owners.
 Listen to other songs created by artists for their own $TUNE.

+## Making Changes
+Project is using plain vanilla JS, bootstrap, Sentry.io (error monitoring), font awesome, and firebase.

+To run the project, `cd` to the `public` folder, and run `npm run local` to have firebase run a local web server for you on port 5000 (localhost:5000)

+To deploy changes to the live website, make sure you're in the public folder like before and run `npm run deploy`

 ## Implementation Ideas
 @aeolus
 - As an initial MVP, only log in with metamask for people who own a tune NFT.